jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/2-integration-vidconnect.md

 ---
-id: integration-webapp
+id: integration-vidconnect
-title: Integration for Webapps
+title: Integration of VIDconnect
 ---

 # Tutorial - Integrate your web or webapp with VIDchain